 Art Units also have different average allowance rates after appeals, an important consideration to keep in mind when setting expectations for a patent prosecution.
 Which Art Units are most amenable to allowing patents after appeal?
 Below is our list of the ten art units with the highest and lowest allowance rates among applications with only winning appeals:

 The clear effect that appeals have on eventual patent allowance makes it imperative that patent prosecution professionals use tools like Juristat’s Examiner Reports to understand how likely an appeal is to further their prosecution goals.
 Our tools empower you to see which examiners and art units are most receptive to appeals and to plan strategically before an appeal becomes necessary.
-Ask us to see more or see it for yourself.
+Sign up today and see what Juristat can show you.